+Offsets Field Size in bytes Value

-Byte offset Field Size (bytes) Description 2 Param1 1 Type of measurement summary hash requested: 0x0: No measurement summary hash requested.
-0x1: TCB measurements only.
-0xFF: All measurements.
+Type of measurement summary hash requested:

+0x0 : No measurement summary hash requested.

+0x1 : TCB measurements only.

+2 Param1 1 0xFF : All measurements.

 All other values reserved.

 If a Responder does not support measurements (MEAS_CAP=00b in CAPABILITIES response), the Requester shall set this value to 0x0.

-3 Param2 1 Session policy.
-See Table 59 - Session policy.
+3 Param2 1 Reserved.

 4 ReqSessionID 2 Two-byte Requester contribution to allow construction of a unique four-byte session ID between a Requester-Responder pair.
 The final session ID = Concatenate (ReqSessionID, RspSessionID).

-6 Р 2 Length of PSKHint in bytes.
+6 P 2 Length of PSKHint in bytes.

 8 R 2 Length of RequesterContext in bytes.
 R shall be equal to or greater than H, where H is the size of the underlying HMAC used in the context of the Requester.

 10 OpaqueDataLength 2 Size of the OpaqueData field that follows in bytes.
 The value should not be greater than 1024 bytes.
 Shall be 0 if no OpaqueData is provided.

-12 PSKHint P Information required by the Responder to retrieve the PSK.
+12 PSKHint Р Information required by the Responder to retrieve the PSK.
 Optional.

 12 + P RequesterContext R The context of the Requester.
 Shall include a nonce (random number or monotonic counter) of at least 32 bytes and optionally relevant information contributed by the Requester.

 12 + P + R OpaqueData OpaqueDataLength Optional.
 If present, the OpaqueData sent by the Requester is used to indicate any parameters that Requester wishes to pass to the Responder as part of PSK-based key exchange.
-If present, this field shall conform to the selected opaque data format in OtherParamsSelection .
+This field shall conform to the General opaque Data Format.

-The field PSKHint is optional.
-It is absent if P is set to 0.
-It is introduced to address two scenarios:

-- The Responder is provisioned with multiple PSKs and stores them in secure storage.
+- 490 The field PSKHint is optional (absent if P is set to 0).
+It is introduced to address two scenarios: - The Responder is provisioned with multiple PSKs and stores them in secure storage.
 The Requester uses PSKHint as an identifier to specify which PSK will be used in this particular session. - The Responder does not store the actual value of the PSK, but can derive the PSK using PSKHint.
-For example, if the Responder has an immutable UDS (Unique Device Secret) in fuses, then during provisioning, a PSK can be derived from the UDS or a derivative value and a non-secret salt known by the Requester.
+For example, if the Responder has an immutable UDS (Unique Device Secret) in fuses, then during provisioning, a PSK may be derived from the UDS or a derivative value and a non-secret salt known by the Requester.
 During session key establishment, the salt value is sent to the Responder in PSKHint of PSK_EXCHANGE.
-This mechanism allows the Responder to support any number of PSKs, without consuming secure storage.
+This mechanism allows the Responder to support any number of PSKs, without consuming secure storage. - The RequesterContext is the contribution of the Requester to session key derivation.
+It shall contain a nonce

-- The RequesterContext is the contribution of the Requester to session key derivation.
-It shall contain a nonce (random number or monotonic counter) to ensure that the derived session keys are ephemeral to mitigate against replay attacks.
+(random number or monotonic counter) to ensure that the derived session keys are ephemeral to mitigate against replay attacks.
 If a monotonic counter is used as the nonce, the monotonic counter shall not be reset for the lifetime of the device.
-The RequesterContext can also contain other information from the Requester. - Upon receiving a PSK_EXCHANGE request, the Responder:
+The RequesterContext may also contain other information from the Requester.

-- 1. Generates PSK from PSKHint, if necessary. - 2.
+- 492 Upon receiving a PSK_EXCHANGE request, the Responder: - 1.
+Generates PSK from PSKHint , if necessary. - 2.
 Generates ResponderContext, if supported. - 3.
-Derives the finished_key of the Responder by following Key schedule. - 4.
+Derives the finished_key of the Responder by following Key Schedule. - 4.
 Constructs PSK_EXCHANGE_RSP response message and sends to the Requester.

-Table 64 - PSK_EXCHANGE_RSP response message format
+PSK_EXCHANGE_RSP response message format